Down (film): Plot

 In New York City, a stray lightning bolt strikes the 102-floor, 73-elevator Millennium Building.
 The three main express elevators begin acting strangely, resulting in a guard's flashlight being crushed.
 The next day, a group of pregnant women are held up between floors 21 and 22; The elevator overheats rapidly, causing two women to give birth and hospitalizing the rest.
 Reporter Jennifer Evans is called to write a report on the incident.
 After an investigation by METEOR elevator company technicians Jeff McClellan and Mark Newman, they determine that nothing is wrong with the elevators, a large part being Jeff's inability to actually admit there is something wrong (he states throughout his scenes that the computer controlling the elevators has absolutely no defects).

 A short time later, a blind man and his guide dog disappear in the building.
 The two guards from the beginning of the film discover the dog's corpse hanging from its collar on a shaft support.
 The discovering guard's head is caught between the elevator doors.
 He is decapitated a short while later, his partner too horrified to help him.
 Once again, the METEOR executives find nothing wrong with the elevators.
 Evans interviews Newman, who sarcastically states "Nine people out of ten make it out of an elevator alive."
 Evans places this in her report, causing a large controversy over his statement by his boss, Mitchell, and the police.
-During the same day, a roller skater is sucked into an elevator in the parking garage and shot from the 86th floor of the building to his death.
+During the same day, a roller skater is sucked into an elevator in the parking garage and shot out from the 86th floor of the building to his death.
 The roller skater's death is explained to the media as suicide.

 Evans visits Newman and shows him a tape of the roller skater's death.
 She points out the time it normally takes for the elevator to go up 86 floors would take about 40 seconds to a minute.
 However, the elevator ascended the floors in less than two seconds, thus noting that there is definitely something wrong.
 When they try to show the tape to Jeff, he refuses to watch it and leaves abruptly.
 Instead, they go to Evans' office and look up a man named Gunther Steinberg, who had been experimenting with organic reproducing computer chips using dolphin brains.
 However, the project had gone disastrously wrong, and Steinberg was fired.
 Later the next morning, Milligan, who remains suspicious of the elevators throughout the film, discovers Jeff's corpse in an elevator shaft.
 When Jennifer and Mark arrive, they are shocked to hear that the police have concocted a story of Jeff being a terrorist behind the incidents, to assure the public that the threat is over.
 Later during the day, an elevator cab flies to the top floor at such a speed that the floor flies off and all the people in it are killed.
 This event reaches the President and is seen as an act of terrorism.